darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 ### Categorization and Aggregation
 Categorization is a means to group documents, and, secondarily, to calculate or aggregate on the groups.

+Categorization is based on the ORDER BY clause that produced the result set.
+There can be up to as many categories as there are sorted fields in the ORDER BY.
+If you have four levels in the sorting, then you can categorize on the first, or the first and second, or the first three, and so on.
+When categorizing, it isn't required that you start with the first sorted field; you can start with a subsequent sorted field instead.
+However, once you've started categorizing on multiple fields you cannot skip a sorted field and continue.
+That is to say, it is possible to categorize on the second, third, and fourth sorted fields, but not on just the second and fourth.

 To calculate aggregate data, such as average, minimum, and maximum, pass an aggregate query to the cursor.
 For example:
 ```